Anthonymcqueen21/Competitive-Programming/README.md

-This is my competition journey towards a World Championship
+This is my competition journey towards a World Championship 2020 and beyond.